- About About

 Pages tagged "Dispensaries"

-Posted on Blog by · March 22, 2013 5:22 AMYesterday, the New Hampshire House of Representatives overwhelmingly passed House Bill 573, by a voted of 286-64.
+Posted on Blogs by · March 22, 2013 5:22 AMYesterday, the New Hampshire House of Representatives overwhelmingly passed House Bill 573, by a voted of 286-64.
 The bill is expected to pass the Senate, which approved similar legislation last year.
 In fact, the year's bill will provide patients with greater access options, as they will be able to purchase medical cannabis from a state-regulated dispensary in addition to being able to cultivate their own medicine in an enclosed, locked facility.
 While last year's bill was vetoed by the previous governor (the veto fell just 2 shorts shy of being overridden), it is expected that it will again pass the senate followed this time with the signature of newly elected Governor Maggie Hassan.

 ASA worked with NH state Representative Donald "Ted" Wright to help with language as the bill made its way through the Health, Human Services and Elderly Affairs Committee, and commends the work of the committee and each of the legislators that voted in favor of the bill that will create true safe access in New Hampshire.
 Although the bill failed to included protections against housing, employment or education discrimination, HB 573 is a very patient friendly bill, and will provide access to patients living with any of a number of debilitating conditions.
 Unfortunately, the same can not be said about legislation that is about to pass the Maryland General Assembly.